grandeurdev/arduino-sdk/README.md

 A project is the first thing you need to create to start working with Grandeur Cloud.
 A project is like a namespace, a completely isolated network of users and devices, along with separate file storage and a separate datastore.
 While you can create an unlimited number of projects, but no two projects can interact or share anything with one other.

 Each project is identified by a digital signature that we call the API key, just as your identification card or social security number identifies you as a citizen.
 To connect your apps or hardware to your project's network, this is what you need to provide to the SDKs.
-The API key is sent with every request to Grandeur Cloud and this is what defines the scope or namespace of the request.
+The API key is sent with every request to Grandeur Cloud and this is what defines the project of the request.
 Check out the [SDK][SDK] section to read more about it.

 *NOTE*: Our pricing applies separately to each project.
 So you get a free tier on every project and pay for each separately for what you consume when you cross your resources limit.